Information Secure Storage Policy

 • Personal Storage Media: The University does not currently restrict the use of personal storage media; however, their use for private and confidential University data is not permitted.

-• Mobile Telephones: Data on mobile phones cannot be backed-up.
-Mobile phones can be lost or stolen, and have very little security.
+• Mobile Telephones: Data on mobile phones cannot easily be backed up.
+Mobile phones can be lost or stolen and have very little security.
 They must not be used to store private or confidential data

 • Files stored only on portable devices and/or storage media have no provision for backup or recovery if they become lost, stolen or corrupted.

-• It would be extremely high risk to reuse portable media, or to try recycle such media from a previous user.
+• It would be extremely high risk to reuse portable media, or to try recycling such media from a previous user.

 • There is a significant risk of reputational damage and/or litigation and fines if data is stored inappropriately on portable devices, especially when it could have been stored in network storage.

-• If it cannot be avoided, any data that has to be temporarily copied to portable media must be encrypted, using a storage devices obtained through the University's SIZ.
+• If it cannot be avoided, any data that has to be temporarily copied to portable media must be encrypted, using a storage device obtained through the University’s SIZ.

 • Following such use, this media must be returned to SIZ for secure cleaning and disposal.